HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 When specific steps are included for mapping content between C-CDA and FHIR, those steps will be listed in the "Transform Steps" column in the following order:

 1. **Constraint (labeled in bold)**: Only perform the action when this constraint is fulfilled
-2. **Guidance (Bidirectional guidance shown as ↔)**: Generalized narrative guidance on structural transform between CDA and FHIR elements.
+2. **Structural Guidance (Bidirectional guidance shown as ↔)**: Generalized narrative guidance on structural transform between CDA and FHIR elements.
 This links to section on this current page
-3. **ConceptMap (Mapping direction shown as →)**: Link to a computable map between CDA and FHIR vocabularies.
+3. **ConceptMap (Terminology mapping direction shown as →)**: Link to a computable map between CDA and FHIR vocabularies.
 This links to conceptMaps listed on this [page](conceptMaps.html)
 4. **Notes (no label)**: Other notes specific to this element mapping

 #### What Examples are Included?